 The carriage supports the cutting tool turret, guiding and feeding it against the workpiece.
 The main parts consist of the saddle, cross-slide, and turret.
 Turning centers with live tool turrets can have powered rotary tools for milling operations which greatly increases the capabilities of the machine and can reduce or eliminate second operations on workpieces.

 When is a Lathe Considered a CNC Turning Center?

 While there is no hard and fast rule for making this distinction, a reasonable expectation for a CNC turning center commonly starts with a full machine enclosure.
 Next, the bed ways for the tailstock and carriage are separate sets which allows the tailstock and steady rests to be positioned as needed without interfering with the carriage and tool turret travels across the full length of the bed.
 In many cases, the position of the tailstock body can be programmed under CNC control.

 Turning Center Configurations (Horizontal or Vertical)

 There are two types of CNC turning centers: horizontal and vertical.
-Horizontal turning centers are most common.
+Horizontal turning centers are the most common.
 Vertical turning centers are typically called a vertical turret lathe or VTL.
-With a horizontal turning center, the spindle is horizontally oriented and tools are mounted out of the side of the tool holder and cut across the workpiece.
+With a horizontal turning center, the spindle is horizontally oriented, and tools are mounted out of the side of tool holder and cut across the workpiece.
 With this type of turning center, gravity pulls the chips away from the workpiece.